nongdan-dev/react-native-tailwind-nextjs/README.md

   - Custom easing:
     - Add new easing to `tailwind.theme.extend` in tailwind.config.cjs
     - Add name to `babel.transition.custom` in tailwind.config.cjs
-    - Add new easing to `transitionTimingFunctionMap` in tw.native.ts
+    - Add new easing to `transitionTimingFunctionMap` in normalize-style.ts
   - `delay-<number>`
 - Support animation using Reanimated:
   - `animate-spin`